symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Wrap the modify multisig account transaction in an :ref:`aggregate bonded transaction <aggregate-transaction>` and sign it.
+3. Wrap the MultisigAccountModificationTransaction in an :ref:`AggregateBondedTransaction <aggregate-transaction>` and sign it.

 .. example-code::